MileHacker Logo

 Train Connections Renfe

 Granada's train station (Estación de Tren de Granada) features high-speed AVE connections.
 Madrid is approx. 3.5 hours, Barcelona approx. 6.5 hours.
-Seville and Córdoba are also connected, sometimes with a transfer in Antequera-Santa Ana.
+Seville and Córdoba are also connected, occasionally with a transfer in Antequera-Santa Ana.
 Book in advance for best rates.

 Long-Distance Buses ALSA